10 Best Retail Company Brand Books & Style Guides

 Create Your Own Brand Book & Style Guide

-We hope that with these examples we could give you some inspiration for creating your own brand guidelines.
+We hope that with these examples we can give you some inspiration for creating your own brand guidelines.
 As you can see, there is never just one right way to create a brand book.
 It always depends on your company and your values, that you want to bring across.

 As a conclusion, here are some additional tips for you to consider for the design of your brand book: